AdobeDocs/analytics.en/help/components/locations/configure-import-locations.md

 1. Select [!UICONTROL **Save**].

-   You can now import data from the account and location that you configured.
+   You can now import or export data to or from the account and location that you configured.

-   Data is not deleted from the cloud destination after it is imported.
+   Imported data is not deleted from the cloud destination after it is imported.

    >[!NOTE]
    >